nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

     We defined the initial inclination to be 49 degrees: we know from basic two-body dynamics that this implies the ground track of the spacecraft will reach a maximum latitude of 49 degrees.
 So this is a good initial guess that we might be able to fly over the Eiffel Tower at the proper inclination we'd like.

 ### Define the landmark
 Let's define the Eiffel Tower.
-It is fixed to the Earth, so we're specifying the IAU Earth frame.
-Nyx only has high-fidelity frames, so none of the educational ECEF or ECI frames here.
+It is fixed to the Earth, so we're specifying the IAU Earth frame.[^1]

 !!! tip
-    Anything that is defined on the surface of a celestial body in terms of latitude, longitude and height is created using the `GroundStation` structure.
+    Use the `GroundStation` structure to define anything on the surface of a celestial body in terms of latitude, longitude and height.
 That structure is defined in the orbit determination module of Nyx, so make sure to import that: `use nyx::od::ui::GroundStation;`.

 ```rust
 // Define the landmark by specifying a name, a latitude, a longitude,